GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex4_gnirsls_Kband111mm_red_cmdline.rst

 number of lines can be as low as 2 or 3 in redder settings.
 It is impossible to have an accurate solution from the arc alone.

-The other difficulty is that the OH lines are absent in that regime.
+The other difficulty is that the OH and O\ :sub:`2`\  lines are absent in that regime.
 There are no emission lines.
 There are however a large number of telluric absorption lines.